The Two Synod Solution

 those governing bodies

-(3) in electing commissioners
+(3) electing commissioners

 and appointing board members

-implementation of the principles of
+based on of the principles of

 participation and inclusiveness